python/devguide/developers.rst

 Permissions History
 -------------------

+- Paul Moore was given push privileges on March 18, 2015 by Brett Cannon, on his own recommendation.

 - Chris Angelico was given push privileges on December 1, 2014 by GFB, as a new PEP editor.